Tarinkot Airport

 Tarinkot Airport (ترينکوټ هوايي ډګر; میدان هوایی ترینکوت; IATA: TII, ICAO: OATN) is located about 4 mi of driving distance south from the center of Tarinkot in Afghanistan, next to the Tarinkot-Kandahar Highway.
 It is a domestic airport under the country's Ministry of Transport and Civil Aviation (MoTCA), and serves the population of Uruzgan Province.
-Security in and around the airport is provided by the Afghan National Security Forces.
+Security in and around the airport is provided by the Afghan National Security Forces (ANSF).

 Situated at an elevation of 4429 ft above sea level, Tarinkot Airport's main runway is designated 12/30 with a concrete surface measuring approximately 7300 × 138 ft.
 The airport has a single story passenger terminal and a separate 4-story tall control tower.
 The adjacent Ministry of Defence's air base has several heliports, aircraft parking areas, and various buildings used by the Afghan Armed Forces for regular military and periodic emergency relief purposes.

-Other nearby major airports to Tarinkot are Nili Airport in neighboring Daykundi Province to the north, Qalat Airport in Zabul Province to the southeast, Ahmad Shah Baba International Airport in Kandahar to the south, Bost Airport in Lashkar Gah to the southwest, and Farah Airport in Farah to the west.
+Other nearby major airports are Nili Airport in neighboring Daykundi Province to the north, Qalat Airport in Zabul Province to the southeast, Ahmad Shah Baba International Airport in Kandahar to the south, Bost Airport in Lashkar Gah to the southwest, and Farah Airport in Farah to the west.

 History

 Tarinkot Airport was expanded in the last two decades, mainly by NATO's International Security Assistance Force (ISAF).
-The current Afghan military base, which is next to the civilian section of the airport, was recognized by ISAF as Multi National Base Tarin Kot.
+The current Afghan military base, which is next to the civilian section of the airport, was recognized by ISAF as Multi National Base Tarin Kot and after the Netherlands Armed Forces' departure was used by the ANSF.